RangamaniLabUCSD/smart/docs/numerics.md

 (sec:numerics)=
 # The SMART numerical solution algorithms

-SMART solves the multi-domain reaction-transport equations outline in Section~\ref{sec:mathematics} via finite difference discretizations in time, a finite element discretizations in space, and either a \emph{monolithic} or \emph{iterative} approach to address the system couplings.
+SMART solves the multi-domain reaction-transport equations outline in {ref}`sec:mathematics` via finite difference discretizations in time, a finite element discretizations in space, and either a *monolithic* or *iterative* approach to address the system couplings.
 We describe the monolithic approach here, considering linear diffusion-only transport relations for concreteness and to illustrate linear-nonlinear strategies.

 \subsection{Monolithic solution of the multi-domain reaction-diffusion equations}